kubevault/prometheus-exporter/docs/guides/secret-engines/aws/overview.md

 aws-cred-rqst   35s
 ```

 AWS credentials will not be issued until it is approved.
 The KubeVault operator will watch for the approval in the `status.conditions[].type` field of the request object.
-You can use [KubeVault CLI](https://github.com/kubevault/cli) as [kubectl plugin](https://kubernetes.io/docs/tasks/extend-kubectl/kubectl-plugins/) to approve or deny AWSAccessKeyRequest.
+You can use [KubeVault CLI](https://github.com/kubevault/cli), a [kubectl plugin](https://kubernetes.io/docs/tasks/extend-kubectl/kubectl-plugins/), to approve or deny AWSAccessKeyRequest.

 ```console
 # using KubeVault CLI as kubectl plugin to approve request